Moussa Saïb

-Moussa Saïb (موسى صايب; born 6 March 1969) is an Algerian football manager and former player.
+Moussa Saïb (Musa Sayb; born 6 March 1969) is an Algerian football manager and former player.

 Club career

 Saïb started his football career with a club from the west of Algeria called (Jeunesse Sportive de Tiaret) then he moved to JSK and helped them to win the African Champions League in 1990.
 In 1992, he joined French club AJ Auxerre for an undisclosed fee.
 In May 1997, Arsenal coach Arsène Wenger tried to buy him along with Swiss center back Murat Yakın in what would have been a "sensational" £7 million deal; however the deal did not succeed and Saib instead joined Spanish club Valencia for £3 million.
 In 1998, he joined struggling English club Tottenham Hotspur for £2.3 million, thus becoming the first Algerian to play in the Premier League.
 He helped Tottenham avoid relegation by scoring the sixth goal in their penultimate game of the 1997–98 season against Wimbledon, which ended 6–2.